cheddatech/CheddaBoards-SDK/README.md

 ---

-## 💸 Grants & Roadmap
+## 💸 Roadmap

-This SDK is part of a broader effort to bring rich, decentralized game mechanics to the Internet Computer.
+This SDK is part of a broader effort to bring rich, serverless game mechanics to the Internet Computer.

 Planned improvements include:

+- Full Godot 4x integration
 - Unity plugin support
 - Offline score queueing
 - Dev dashboard for managing games and players

-Funding from DFINITY or Web3 grants will support those next steps.
+- Cross game profiles